Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both informed clues are very specific to tennis, mentioning key elements like the net, ball, racket, court surface, and strategic shot placement.
-They avoid the word 'tennis'.
+The clues are highly specific and distinct for Tennis without using any forbidden words.
+The second clue, mentioning 'games and sets,' is particularly strong and uniquely points to Tennis among the given choices, effectively guiding players.

 ✅ Strengths:
 - Generally specific and relate to correct answer